Starz: List of channels

 Depending on the service provider, Starz provides up to twelve multiplex channels – six 24-hour multiplex channels, all of which are simulcast in both standard definition and high definition – as well as a subscription video-on-demand service (Starz On Demand).
 Starz broadcasts its primary and multiplex channels on Eastern and Pacific Time Zone schedules.
-The respective coastal feeds of each channel are usually packaged together (though most cable providers only offer the east and west coast feeds of the main Starz channel), resulting in the difference in local airtimes for a particular movie or program between two geographic locations being three hours at most.
+The respective coastal feeds of each channel are usually packaged together (though most cable providers only offer the East and West Coast feeds of the main Starz channel), resulting in the difference in local airtimes for a particular movie or program between two geographic locations being three hours at most.

 The premium film services Encore and MoviePlex, which are also owned by Starz, Inc., operate as separate services; as such, subscribers to one of the services do not have to subscribe to any of the others.
 Some providers offer Encore and MoviePlex's multiplex channels on a separate digital cable tier from Starz.
 However, Encore and, depending on its carriage, MoviePlex are frequently sold together in a package with Starz.

 Background

 In 1994, Encore launched the pay television industry's first "themed" multiplex service – seven additional movie channels that each focused on a specific genre.
-This was intended to include only six channels, but Encore decided to launch Starz as a competitor to HBO and Showtime after it acquired the pay-TV rights to broadcast films by Universal Studios released after 1993.
+This was intended to include only six channels, but Encore decided to launch Starz as a competitor to Warner's HBO and Viacom's Showtime after it acquired the pay-TV rights to broadcast films by Universal Studios released after 1993.
 A numbering system was used for each service to identify itself as an Encore channel, though this system was abandoned for most of the channels in 1996, with the tagline "an encore network" (which Starz! also used, albeit sparingly) being used from then until 2002.
-Starz continued to heavily include the "Encore 8" moniker in its main IDs, feature presentation bumpers and select bumpers until 2002, even as it transitioned into a separate channel from Encore.
+Starz continued to heavily include the "Encore 8" moniker in its main IDs, "Feature Presentation" bumpers and select bumpers until 2002, even as it transitioned into a separate channel from Encore.

 The tie to Encore branding-wise continued even as Starz was given its own slate of multiplex channels in the late 1990s.
 The first of these to debut was Starz!
 2 in 1996, maintaining a set lineup of four different movies scheduled at the same times each day (inspired by the scheduling used by movie theaters) with the slate of films changing each Friday.
 This was followed in 1997 by the debut of a joint venture with BET Networks called BET Movies: Starz!
 3. Two additional multiplex channels began operations in May 1999.
 Starz!
-Family carried family-oriented theatrical and home video film releases, was launched possibly in response to HBO's own family-oriented multiplex channel, HBO Family, which debuted three years earlier.
+Family carried family-oriented theatrical and home video film releases, was launched possibly in response to HBO's own family-oriented multiplex channel, HBO Family, which launched three years earlier, but closed down in Summer 2025.
 The other service was Starz!
 Cinema, a channel featuring critically acclaimed independent films and movies outside the mainstream cinema.
 Starz!
 2 was also renamed Starz!
 Theater to better reflect its format.